With the help of author Rebecca Robins, we give coaches working with young people something to ponder.

 “A lot of people hold up self-awareness as the holy grail.
 ‘I’m really self-aware.’
 Brilliant.
 But it’s a complete waste of your time if you do nothing with that knowledge,” she said.

-“Just imagine that I’m the kind of boss that says: ‘When I’m under pressure I can get really stressed and yell’ – I don’t think I am but let’s say that I am – It doesn’t help my team at all that I have that knowledge.
+“Just imagine that I’m the kind of boss that says: ‘When I’m under pressure I can get really stressed and yell’ – I don’t think I am but let’s say that I am – it doesn’t help my team at all that I have that knowledge.
 What helps them is that I do something about that, which is the hard part.”

 Keith, a Royal Air Force Group Captain, is the Commandant of the Tedder Academy of Leadership at the RAF.
 In 2015 she became the first woman to run RAF Officer Training.